Hi, I’m Julie with San Diego Voice and Accent, and in this video you’ll learn all about the nasal flap.

 Your fingerprints will help to identify you.

 I hope this video helped you to learn how to use the nasal flap.
-Thanks for watching, and let me know how I can help you master the American accent!
+Thanks for watching!
+And I'd love to hear from you - contact me to learn how we can work together to perfect your American English pronunciation!